qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/on_mobile.rst

 * ``tap``: is a qooxdoo-based event which is already normalized and fires on a user tap.
 This results in a ``click`` event.

+* ``longtap``: is a qooxdoo-based event which is already normalized and fires if a user touches and holds the finger on the screen.
+This results in a ``contextmenu`` event.

 |emulatemouse.png|

 .. |emulatemouse.png| image:: emulatemouse.png